Samizo-AITL/inkjet-dts/index.md

 ---

-## Design Intent
+## 🎯 Design Intent

-- **`code/`** contains a minimal but explicit Python model of inkjet trade-offs
+- 📁 **`code/`** contains a minimal but explicit Python model of inkjet trade-offs
-- **`images/`** visualizes how parameter choices affect dot spread and print quality
+- 🖼 **`images/`** visualizes how parameter choices affect dot spread and print quality
-- **GitHub Pages** is used to document the model, not to execute it
+- 🌐 **GitHub Pages** is used to document the model, not to execute it

-This separation keeps the system easy to understand, extend, and reuse for educational purposes.
+This separation keeps the system easy to understand, extend, and reuse
+for **educational purposes**.

 ---

-## Dominant axes (D–T–S)
+## 🧮 Dominant axes (D–T–S)

-Inkjet printing behavior can be reduced to three dominant axes:
+Inkjet printing behavior can be reduced to **three dominant axes**:

 - **D — Drop density**
   Number of ink drops per unit area
   → governs graininess and perceived image quality

 - **T — Throughput**
   Ink ejection capability per unit time
   → limits achievable printing speed

 - **S — Spread**
-  Dot spread on the medium (ink–paper interaction)
+  Dot spread on the medium *(ink–paper interaction)*
   → determines sharpness versus bleeding

 Most practical parameters
 (dpi, passes, drop size, color count, nozzle count)